blewy/aprofs/docs/guide.md

 ## Get you first aprofs bject up

-The initial idea was to create a struture that contains all the irformation needed to use the shapley values alongside with you calibration data to get the results you need.
+The initial idea was to create a structure that contains all the information needed to use the **shapley values** alongside with you calibration data to get the results you need.

 so opne instaciats with all the proper inputs we just need to use the correct methos to get our results.

-Its very important to get the shapley calues calulated before using the Aprofs object.
-Ive added a wrapper methos calleff **calculate_shaps** where you brin you own model.
-This jts wrped teh pythpm code got add the shapley value tabel and the shap measn value into th APofs object.
+Its very important to get the shapley values calculated before using the Aprofs object.
+I've added some wrapper method called **calculate_shaps** where you bring your own model.

+This piece of code just wrapped some SHAP package functionality like you see below

 ``` py  title="TreeExplainer"
     shap_explainer = TreeExplainer(model)